 What to do with it: Use this information to be more strategic about who to follow up with, how often, and when.

-5. Additional focus areas.
+5. Uncover new focus areas.

 Organizations rarely focus on a single priority or initiative.
 A less common but effective use case for intent data is uncovering additional focus areas competing for decision makers’ attention—and then using that knowledge to position your solution as the most important.